A-Spork/Abschlussprojekt-Geosoft_Spork_Walter/README.md

 - leaflet
 - qunit

 Features not necassary:
 - Integration of Planes, Ships, Taxis (Have a look at Wangerooge)
 - Useraccounts are saved by passwords
 - Interactive maps and tables with layercontrol

+Authors:
+- Adrian Spork
+- Jana Walter